 He has led consulting engagements for electric power and gas utilities on supply-side and demand-side planning, rates and pricing, distributed energy resources, and regulatory models.
 For banking and finance clients, he has conducted market assessment and due diligence on acquisitions.

 Dr. Violette is widely recognized as a visionary leader in the energy industry.
 He received the 2019 Lifetime Achievement Award from the International Energy Program Evaluation Conference (IEPEC), and the 2018 “Industry Leader” award from Association of Energy Services Professionals (AESP).
 He has served as Chair of the AESP and on the Smart Grid Advisory Council of the Smart Electric Power Alliance (SEPA).
-Dr. Violette received the “Industry Leader” award from the AESP in 2018.
 He has published over 100 papers.
-Dr. Violette received his PhD in economics from the University of Colorado, which awarded him a Regents Fellowship and honors in the fields of econometrics and industrial organization
+Dr. Violette received his PhD in economics from the University of Colorado, receiving a Regents Fellowship and honors in econometrics and industrial organization.

 Kimberley Mullins, PhD, is a Senior Consulting Analyst.
 She holds a PhD jointly in Engineering & Public Policy and Civil & Environmental Engineering from Carnegie Mellon University.
 Her academic work focused on risk analysis and assessing life-cycle environmental impacts of energy systems and agricultural systems.
 At Lumina, Kim is able to pursue two professional passions – helping people make better decisions through quantitative analysis, and improving energy systems.
 Outside of work hours, she’s working up the cycling stamina to bike The Great Trail, which traverses Canada from the Pacific coast to the Atlantic.